Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 It is vitally important that trustees of all charities feel confident they will be treated impartially, equally and fairly by the Charity Commission if they validly seek to engage on controversial issues in support of their purposes.
 This case potentially dents that confidence.

-5. The case illustrates the difficult and complex role of trustees of a charity with a large voting membership
+5. The case illustrates the difficult and complex role of trustees of a charity with a large voting membership.

 The National Trust has a voting membership of over 5 million people encompassing a wide spectrum of different views.
-Trustees of membership charities of course need to listen to and take into account the views of their members when taking decisions, but charities do not exist for the benefit of their members.
+Trustees of membership charities of course need to listen to and take into account the views of their members when making decisions, but charities do not exist for the benefit of their members.

 Ultimately the trustees must ensure their charity carries out its purposes for the public benefit, and in the National Trust’s case, that ‘public’ is the nation as a whole, not just those who engage with the Trust’s activities, with trustees needing to take account of all the different factors and considerations that involves.